British Columbia Highway 99: Vancouver

 The freeway section of Highway 99 ends at an interchange with Marine Drive on the north end of the Oak Street Bridge in Vancouver's Marpole neighbourhood.
 Within Vancouver, the highway travels for 30 km on various city streets that are maintained by the city government and are also served by TransLink buses.
 The highway briefly travels north on Oak Street and turns west onto West 70th Avenue (Note: A left turn from Oak Street onto 70th Avenue is not permitted, but a right turn from 70th Avenue onto Oak Street is permitted.) through several residential blocks.
 Highway 99 then turns north onto Granville Street, which it follows for 7 km through residential neighbourhoods and a commercial district near its junction with Broadway, which carries the westernmost section of Highway 7.

 The highway travels onto the Granville Bridge, which carries eight lanes of traffic over False Creek and Granville Island into Downtown Vancouver.
 The bridge includes ramps on its south side to West 4th Avenue and other streets, as well as an interchange on its north side with loop ramps that connect to Pacific Boulevard and Pacific Street.
 Highway 99 passes over the University Canada West campus and splits into a pair of one-way streets: Seymour Street for northbound traffic and Howe Street for southbound traffic; the two streets are split by Granville Street, which continues as a transit mall for TransLink buses.

 Seymour and Howe streets pass through residential and commercial areas in Downtown Vancouver, which include department stores, the Vancouver Art Gallery, Robson Square, the CF Pacific Centre, and several SkyTrain stations.
-Highway 99 turns west onto Georgia Street and returns to bi-directional traffic as it traverses the West End near the city's central waterfront.
+Highway 99 turns west onto Georgia Street and returns to bi-directional traffic as it traverses the West End near Vancouver's central waterfront.
 The street carries four lanes for general purpose traffic and two lanes shared by buses and bicycles during daytime hours; beyond Pender Street, it gains a center reversible lane that is controlled with traffic signals.
 The highway then travels through Stanley Park with three lanes–one per direction and a centre reversible lane—and crosses the Lions Gate Bridge over the First Narrows as it leaves Vancouver.